CoryButler/Unity_iOSCameraPermission/README.md

 NOTE: You must set a Camera Usage Description in the Player Settings.

 # Plugin directory structure
-All .h and .m files must be the follow location
+All .h and .m files must be in the follow location:

 [ProjectName] > Assets > Plugins > iOS